fbohz/fbohz.github.io/_posts/2020-07-06-node_express_baby_steps.markdown

 });
 ```

 By using `createServer()` we then pass the callback function executed each time the server is requested.
 Then we listen on port 8000.
-So if you go to http://localhost:8000/ on your browser you'll see: 'Hellooo'.
+So if you go to http://localhost:8000 on your browser you'll see: 'Hellooo'.
 Can it get more easy?

 Now if you console.log the `req` object you'll see a bunch of stuff, so we get access to a bunch of stuff to handle requests.

-**Routing in pure Node.js**
+**Routing with Pure Node.js**

 Routing can get complicated in a big app so Express is recommended but we can implement with Node as this for demo purposes.
 We can modify our server as this: